transkatgirl/kat-s-bookshelf/README.md

 If you would like to suggest improvements to the collection (such as book recommendations), please [file an issue](https://github.com/transkatgirl/kats-bookshelf/issues).

-### Included Subjects
+### Included Fields

-The following academic subjects are included in the bookshelf:
+The following fields of study are covered in the bookshelf:

 - Mathematics
   - Basic Math (Prealgebra, Algebra, and Trigonometry)